Pandemic hits poorest hardest as India, Pakistan cases jump

 India’s tally of COVID-19 fatalities surpassed 6,000 and its number of infections has risen to nearly 217,000, the Health Ministry said.
 That makes India the seventh worst hit by the pandemic.

 Neighboring Pakistan reported over 4,000 new cases and said 82 more people had died, raising its death toll to 1,770.
-On Thursday, as many as 901 COVID-19 patients were listed in critical condition in Pakistan hospitals.
+Its confirmed cases surpassed neighboring China, jumping to 85,264 compared to Beijing’s total of 82,967.

 The spike in infections comes weeks after Prime Minister Imran Khan overrode warnings from experts and eased a lockdown.
 Officials have blamed the public for not adhering to social distancing regulations.